tarantool/doc/doc/reference/configuration/cfg_authentication.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies the minimum number of characters for a password.
+    Specify the minimum number of characters for a password.

     The following example shows how to set the minimum password length to 10.